 - Citing Sources: An introduction to referencing information sources (APA, MLA, etc.), with emphasis on the importance of source attribution and in-text citation.
-Resources introduced can include tutorials, models, and tools. (~20-30 min.)
+Resources introduced can include tutorials, models, and tools. (~20-75 min.)

 - Annotated Bibliographies: A guided, hands-on exercise in finding an information resource, formatting its bibliography entry, and writing a useful annotation. (~40-70 min.)

-Use our Reserves service to make supplemental materials available to your students.
-You can put personal or library copies of books, articles, videos, and other items on Reserves.
+Use our Reserves service to make supplemental materials and equipment available to your students.
+You can put personal or library copies of books, articles, videos, and other items on Reserve.
 You designate whether those materials are available for use within the library only, or can be borrowed for 2 or 7 nights.
 (Note: To provide safe access to Reserve materials during the pandemic, the library offers limited scanning of print reserve items.)

-Our Course Reserves page has relevant policies, the submission form, and instructions.
+See our Course Reserves page for relevant policies, the submission form, and instructions.

-We always welcome your suggestions for books, DVDs, and other materials that support your curriculum.
+We always welcome your suggestions for books, films, and other materials that support your curriculum.

-The Library also has books on pedagogy and other teaching resources.
+The Library also has books on andragogy and other teaching resources.